 Unintended Consequences of teaching EI tactics

 Learning inherently disingenuous tactics will lead to other unhealthy thinking and behaviors.
 They divert us from positive values.
 Once learned, they tend to become a part of your learned behavior.
 These harmful tactics become a part of your psychic structure.
-You will practice them in all social settings, personal and business alike, without thinking about it.
+You will practice them in all social settings, personal and business, without thinking about it.
 It’s the slippery slope leading to narcissistic and anti-social thinking and actions.
 It has a detrimental impact on health and well-being and all relationships.

 Why has something so inherently destructive been rebranded for corporate consumption?
 That is simply because these techniques work in the short term.
 People who manipulate others achieve the goals they set out to accomplish.
 Profit becomes the bottom line over the cost to the individual and humanity.

-How Self-Awareness Practices Differs from EI
+How Self-Awareness Practices Differ from EI

 Self-Awareness Practices, a Better Way

-Increasing our awareness gives us a perspective to understand our decisions’ long-term implications.
-So, rather than enhancing and encouraging narcissistic, anti-social tactics, you can learn to get in touch with the higher virtues of our spirit.
+Increasing awareness gives us a perspective to understand our decisions’ long-term implications.
+So, rather than enhancing and encouraging narcissistic, anti-social tactics, you can learn to get in touch with the higher virtues of the spirit.
 This way, you become more self-aware.
 There are many healthy self-awareness practices that you can tailor to fit everyone.